PayFabric/Magento-Plugin/readme.md

 Requires Magento version 2.3 or higher

 ## Description
-PayFabric gateway extension allows you to add payment processing capabilities into Magento2.3 or higher without any custom coding.
+PayFabric gateway extension allows you to add payment processing capabilities into Magento 2.3 or higher without any custom coding.

 ## Installation
 Before installing please take a full backup of your website.